13.40 Approval of Adoption Assistance

 2. The monthly maintenance should include the daily parenting youth supplement for the minor child.

-3. The monthly maintenance calculation is based upon the eligible child’s daily rate to the family, plus the daily parenting youth supplement of twenty four dollars ($24).
-The calculating formula to determine monthly maintenance rate is as follows: daily amount plus (+) 24 dollars per day multiplied (x) by 365 divided (÷) by 12 equals (=) monthly maintenance amount (round to nearest dollar)
+3. The monthly maintenance calculation is based upon the eligible child’s daily rate to the family, plus the daily parenting youth supplement of twenty-four dollars ($24).
+The calculating formula to determine the monthly maintenance rate is as follows: daily amount plus (+) 24 dollars per day multiplied (x) by 365 divided (÷) by 12 equals (=) monthly maintenance amount (round to nearest dollar)

 5. Commissioner approval must also be obtained using the Adoption Monthly Payment Exception for Parenting Youth Supplement memo template.